 1. What is the difference between an Ohio Civil Protection Order and a Restraining Order?

 An Ohio Civil Protection Order is a civil filing, if the perpetrator has been indicted with a crime, there will be a criminal restraining order filed by the prosecutor.
 If you have filed for divorce, Franklin County Domestic Court has a mandatory restraining order that includes language about harassment.
 I will be discussing specifically Ohio Civil Protection Orders in this article.
-For more information about other kinds of restraining and protection orders, the City Attorney’s office has released this publication.
+For more information about other kinds of protection and restraining orders, the City Attorney’s office has released this publication.

 2. Where do I go to get a Civil Protection Order in Franklin County?